microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/microk8s/microk8s_azure/arm_template/dc_vanilla/_index.md

 ## Cleanup

-- If you want to delete the entire environment, simply delete the deployment resource group from the Azure portal.
+- If you want to delete the entire environment, simply delete the deployed resource group from the Azure portal.

   ![Delete Azure resource group](./12.png)